System Shock 2: Development

-The designers included role-playing elements in the game.
+The designers included role-playing elements.
 Similar to Ultima Underworld, another Looking Glass Studios project, the environment in System Shock 2 is persistent and constantly changes without the player's presence.
 Paper-and-pencil role-playing games were influential; the character customization system was based on Traveller's methodology and was implemented in the fictional military branches which, by allowing multiple character paths, the player could receive a more open-ended gameplay experience.
 Horror was a key focus and four major points were identified to successfully incorporate it.
 Isolation was deemed primary, which resulted in the player having little physical contact with other sentient beings.
 Secondly, a vulnerability was created by focusing on a fragile character.
 Last were the inclusion of moody sound effects and "the intelligent placement of lighting and shadows".
 The game's lead designer, Ken Levine, oversaw the return of System Shock villain SHODAN.
 Part of Levine's design was to ally the player with her.
 Levine sought to challenge the player by having SHODAN betray the player: "Sometimes characters are betrayed, but the player never is.
 I wanted to violate that trust and make the player feel that they, and not [only] the character, were led on and deceived".
 This design choice was controversial with the development team.

 Several problems were encountered during the project.
 Because the team comprised two software companies, tension emerged regarding job assignments and some developers left the project.
 Additionally, many employees were largely inexperienced, but in retrospect project manager Jonathan Chey felt this was advantageous, stating "inexperience also bred enthusiasm and commitment that might not have been present with a more jaded set of developers."
 The Dark Engine posed problems of its own.
 It was unfinished, forcing the programmers to fix software bugs when encountered.
 In contrast, working closely with the engine code allowed them to write additional features.
 Not all setbacks were localized; a demonstration build at E3 was hindered when it was requested all guns be removed from the presentation due to then-recent Columbine High School massacre.

 Release

 A demo for the game, featuring a tutorial and a third of the first mission, was released on August 2, 1999.
-Nine days later, System Shock 2 was shipped to retailers.
+Nine days later, System Shock 2 was shipped to retailers in North America.
+The game was made available in the United Kingdom one month later on September 18.
 An enhancement patch was released a month later and added significant features, such as co-operative multiplayer and control over weapon degradation and enemy respawn rates.
 A port was planned for the Dreamcast but was canceled.